chimera-linux/cports/Packaging.md

    `dropped` set, the dependency is discarded.
 Otherwise, it is added into a set of dependencies for further checking.
 8) Each revdep dependency that satisfied a `dropped` provider is further checked for providers.
+If a provider that was not `replaced` is found, then the dependency is discarded.
 This ensures that if there is another provider that can satisfy the dependency, we don't have to worry about it.
 9) If the resulting set of empty, the repository gets unstaged as there is nothing else to consider.
 If it is not empty, the repositories are kept staged, and a list of packages depending on each problematic